-In 2002, in preparation for the gacaca courts, Pastor Déo led an 80-person team to launch the Umuvumu Tree Project, a modified version of Prison Fellowship International’s Sycamore Tree Project: Justice and Peace®: Justice and Peace®, an intensive in-prison program that brings together crime victims and unrelated offenders to explore ways to make restitution and begin the healing process.
-After a successful launch he trained facilitators to implement the program in all of Rwanda’s prisons.
+In 2002, in preparation for the gacaca courts, Pastor Déo led an 80-person team to launch the Umuvumu Tree Project, a modified version of Prison Fellowship International’s Sycamore Tree Project: Justice and Peace®, an in-prison program bringing together crime victims and unrelated offenders to explore restitution and healing.
+After a successful launch, he trained facilitators to implement the program in all of Rwanda’s prisons.

-As Pastor Déo and Prison Fellowship Rwanda expanded their work outside the prisons in response to the victims’ requests, the country’s healing spread rapidly.
+As Pastor Déo and Prison Fellowship Rwanda expanded their work outside the prisons in response to victim requests, the country’s healing spread rapidly.
 In less than a year of working with survivors, many were willing to forgive and began asking for the complete pardon of some of their offenders.

-Prison Fellowship Rwanda has expanded its restoration efforts by partnering with Prison Fellowship International’s child sponsorship program and The Prisoner’s Journey® and discipleship program.
+Prison Fellowship Rwanda has expanded its restoration efforts by implementing Prison Fellowship International’s child sponsorship program, The Child’s Journey®, and in-prison Bible course, The Prisoner’s Journey®.

 “God Changed My Life”